bpanahij/restgoose/README.md

 npm install resting-mongoose
 ```

-You can easily use restgoose like so:
+You can easily use resting-mongoose like so:

 ```Javascript
 // Connecting to Mongoose at server level